gigawatts/KringleCon2020/conversations.md

 Unfortunately, the tag generator is acting up.

 I'm hoping Santa can give me a hand nailing down that flaw.

 ...

+### Noel Boetie to Santa

+Welcome to the Wrapping Room, Santa!

+The tag generator is acting up.

+I feel like the issue has something to do with weird files being uploaded.

+Can you help me figure out what's wrong?

+...